lmorningstar13/6221-2182A_LAQM_Rutgers/README.md

 -If you are having trouble connecting with the instruments, this may be an issue regarding pyvisa (the FAQ is active and very helpful)

--For any problems with code, setting up instruments, or any other general questions contact

 -Contact Nidhish Sharma - *ns1300@scarletmail.rutgers.edu* for help with setting up instruments, code errors, or any other general questions.